Union Pacific Alco, Baldwin and Fairbanks-Morse Switchers

 These two models were an advancement in switching locomotive design over Alco's previous HH-660 and HH-1000, both of which were equipped with McIntosh Seymour 531 engine.
 The 531 engine was replaced by the 539 engine in 1939, and the HH-series switchers themselves were replaced in Alco's catalog by the S-series units in 1940.

 Union Pacific's first S-2s, with road numbers D.S.1036-1054, were delivered in September 1943 through February 1944, under Alco order number S-1883.
 Union Pacific had wanted more EMD switchers but was unable to get them due to restrictions by the War Production Board on EMD's 567-model Diesel engine, needed to support the war effort.
 As with all of the other examples of early UP diesel-electric switching locomotives, the "D.S." prefix to the road number denoted "Diesel Switch".
 This first group of Alco 1,000 horsepower switchers entered service numbered after UP's first 36 EMD NW2s, numbered from D.S.1000 to D.S.
 1035, and were delivered in the first UP switcher paint scheme of black body paint, with yellow stripes and Union Pacific spelled out in yellow.
-The cab-side slogan read "Road of the Challengers" in red script lettering on the engineer's side, and "Serves All The West" in yellow gothic lettering on the fireman's side.
+The cab-side slogan read "Road of the Challengers" in red script lettering on the engineer's side, and "Serves All The West" in yellow Gothic lettering on the fireman's side.
 In May and June 1945, soon after their delivery, this same first 19-unit group of Alco switchers were renumbered to UP 1100-1118 to make room in the 1000-series numbers for additional EMD NW2s.
-They were repainted to UP's new standard yellow and gray paint with red lettering in late 1945.
+Along with other locomotives in UP's switching fleet, the Alco switchers were repainted to UP's new standard yellow and gray paint with red lettering in mid 1947.

 By early 1945 UP still needed additional yard switchers, and with War Production Board restrictions still in place against EMD switchers, UP was forced to accept more Alco S-2s.
 The need for more switchers was filled with 35 additional S-2s, delivered in the new 1100-series road numbers (road numbers 1119-1153), beginning in June 1945 and continuing through January 1946.
 With the end of the war, more EMD NW2s began arriving in May 1946, making these 54 Alco switchers the only examples of S-2s on the railroad.
 UP 1126 and 1128 were later equipped for multiple-unit operation.